-The soil here is in summer so I my father in a tomb of rocks, a plot behind St. church to lay rest the dreams of pitiable men.
+The soil here is in summer so I buried my father in a of rocks, a plot behind St. church to lay rest the gilded dreams of men.

-With found to the North, Quartzburg out its whores, its and roughnecks.
-They settled camp.
+With found to the North, drove out its whores, its and roughnecks. settled this camp.

 Pa left day to mine.
 Id him to the gulch, my pan and in hand, a child to riches.

 The often staged and bear fights near the bar.
-They a boy entertained when there no hangings to enjoy.
+They kept a boy when there were no to enjoy.

-The Cantonese the quarries, for less than the Whites.
-My would curse the Orientals, yet came home of opium.
+The flooded the quarries, for less than the Whites.
+My father curse the Orientals, yet home reeking of opium.

 A of my friends and I left to the creek.
-The Chinaman there, for gold.
+The kneeled there, for gold.
 We mocked him, and him, I prodded him my knife.
 He his revolver and in the air.
-The errant off of a stone and my leg.
+The errant ricocheted off of a and my leg.
 I ran bawling to the town.

 Law arrived.
 The sheriff he be jailed and properly tried.